mies/wercker-perceptor/views/deployment.md

 In [wercker.json](werckerjson) you can specify which scripts need to be run.

-For Custom the best practice is to create a folder named <code>deploy</code> in the root of your project and put everything related to deployment in this folder.
+For Custom the best practice is to create a folder named `deploy` in the root of your project and put everything related to deployment in this folder.

 <ol class="steps steps--fourteen"><li><span>1</span>[Create deploy target](#create_deploy_target)</li><li><span>2</span>[Create build](#create_build)</li>